kaiedhazem/Task-Management-App/README.md

 ### Additional Notes

-- Make sure Docker is installed to run the frontend Docker container.
+- Make sure Docker is installed to run the frontend and backend Docker containers.
 - Adjust port numbers and configurations as necessary based on your environment.

 ## Author : [Hazem Kaied](https://github.com/kaiedhazem)